Darrington Bluegrass Festival FAQs

 Can I choose my campsite ahead of time?

 The campground is first come, first served.
 That is another reason to arrive early if possible.
-There is an overflow camping area, so you are assured a spot to camp at the festival.
+There is an overflow camping area, so you are assured a spot to camp at the festival, no matter what day you arrive.

 How much does it cost to camp?